Basic Dope Sheet Operation

-For example, if this function is executed for an animation that tilts the head to the right (angle Z: 0 -> 30 -> 0) as shown below, the keyframe will be flipped around [Reference value: 0], resulting in animation that tilts the head to the left (angle Z: 0 -> -30 -> 0).
+For example, if this function is executed for an animation that tilts the head to the right (Angle Z: 0 -> 30 -> 0) as shown below, the keyframe will be flipped around [Default Value: 0], resulting in animation that tilts the head to the left (Angle Z: 0 -> -30 -> 0).

 First, select the range of keyframes to be inverted.